 If you traditionally go to SDCC or some other spring/summer Con, the season may seem far away.
 But now's the time to think about where you really want to go and when you need to make it happen.

-Probably the season seems far away.
-And if you're still new to Comic Con life and all of the reservations, badge sales and budgeting it entails, you might think of going to Comic-Con as some kind of fun activity that either "works out" or it doesn't.
+If you're still new to Comic Con life and all of its reservations, badge sales and budgeting, you might think of going to a Con as some kind of fun activity that either "works out" or it doesn't.
 But that's just not true.
 While luck does play into it (sometimes mercilessly), there is a fair amount of planning involved that ultimately determines whether or not you walk through the doors of a major Con.